exoscale-labs/event-order-system-example/k8s/README.md

 # Terraform

-Requires kubectl binary to work
+Requires kubectl and psql binary to work

-By applying the Terraform script will ask for several required credentials and variables to deploy a working environment.
+Please generate a terraform.tfvars file with all needed variables By applying the Terraform script will ask for several required credentials and variables to deploy a working environment.
 ```
 terraform init